What Council is doing about Climate Change

 - Providing Eco Design advice to residents to help reduce energy usage

-- Nelson City Council and Tasman District Council are working together to create a Future Development Strategy to manage urban growth over the next 30 years.
+- Nelson City Council and Tasman District Council collaborated to create a joint Future Development Strategy to manage urban growth over the next 30 years.

 Links of Interest